DCT-Berinyuy/CSC-P3-June-2021-Section-A-Programming-Solution/README.md

 - Covers multiple programming concepts

 **Language Composition**
-- The project primarily uses Python, with supporting files in other languages as needed.
+- The project primarily uses C, with supporting files in other languages as needed.

 **Author**
 - Repository maintained by [DCT-Berinyuy](https://github.com/DCT-Berinyuy).